apotema/qbwc_requests/README.md

 # QbwcRequests

-With QbwcRequest you have a easy way to create Qbxml requests.
+With qbwc_requests you have an easy way to create Qbxml requests.

 ## Installation